 11. Maduro is in his second term of dictatorship/presidency, his children are in-prisoned in the USA for drug trafficking and the Interpol issued his arrest warrant.

 12. Hugo Chavez liked to be perceived as the Venezuelan Robin Hood who took from rich and gave to the poor.
 Apparently, there was a fee to his generosity because his daughter’s fortune is worth now over 4 billion dollars and makes her the richest Venezuelan alive.

 13. The Venezuelan Angel Fall is the tallest waterfall in the world.

-14. The variety of products in supermarkets is very limited and entire large shelf’s are filled with the same products.
+14. The variety of products in supermarkets is very limited and entire large shelves are filled with the same products.

 16. Military and police blockage are all over the country in every corner.

-17. Despite the increasing prices Venezuela is insanely cheap for foreigners.
-A night in a 4 star hotel for two people might be less than 15 euros, the night in a cosy little guesthouse is less than one dollar.
-A huge delicious meal can be purchased with the same price.
+17. Despite the increasing prices, Venezuela is insanely cheap for foreigners.
+A night in a 4-star hotel for two people might be less than 15 euros, the night in a cozy little guesthouse is less than one dollar.
+A huge delicious meal can be purchased at the same price.